RWTH-EBC/FiLiP/docs/diagrams/src/README.md

 ## Scan project architecture

-To regenerate the diagrams for the project architecture, please execute ``update_architecture.py``, which will generate the plantuml text in the `architecture.puml` file.
+To regenerate the diagrams for the project architecture, please execute ``update_architecture.py``, which will generate the PlantUML text in the `architecture.puml` file.

 ```bash
 python update_architecture.py